francescazhang92/510-FinalProject/README.md

 This project is an analysis of how COVID-19 severity impacts the public's sentiment and subjectivity.
-Based on the twitter data regarding COVID-19 and the COVID-19 statistics (death increase, confimed cases), I attempted to find the correlation between the sentiment and virus severity.
+Based on the twitter data regarding COVID-19 and the COVID-19 statistics (death increase, confirmed cases), I attempted to find the correlation between the sentiment and virus severity.

 ## Usage / How to run this project:
 Download all the files in code and data folder.

-**IMPORTANT**: Due to various kinds of API constrints, it is difficult to reproduce the data collection process for the news data and the twitter data, so please download the two csv files in the data folder as well.
+**IMPORTANT**: Due to various kinds of API constraints, it is difficult to reproduce the data collection process for the news data and the twitter data, so please download the two csv files in the data folder as well.